What is Chiropractic?

 - Aproximately 15,000 in the rest of the world - all 10 Canadian provinces, Mexico and more than 40 other countries

-- Employment expected to jump 20% between 2010 and 2020 (Occupational Outlook Handbook - U.S. Bureau of Labor Statistics)
+- Employment expected to jump 15% between 2012 and 2022 - faster than average for all occupations (Occupational Outlook Handbook - U.S. Bureau of Labor Statistics)

 - Practice environments and career paths include solo practice, group practice and multidisciplinary settings